appcues/mojito/README.md

 HTTPS, one-off requests, connection pooling, and request pipelining are supported out of the box.
-Mojito supports the same process-less architecture as Mint, i.e., it does not spawn a process per request.
+Mojito supports the same process-less architecture as Mint; i.e., it does not spawn a process per request.

 ## Installation